Sheetal-cell/MediMitra/README.md

 # MediMitra - Because every dose matters
-♾️Try MediMitra by clicking on the link below:⏬ https://medi-mitra-two.vercel.app/
+♾️Try MediMitra by clicking on the link : https://medi-mitra-two.vercel.app/

 MediMitra is a premium, web-based health application designed to help users manage their medication schedules with ease and precision.
 Built with a "Mobile-First" philosophy, it offers a seamless experience across all devices, featuring real-time alerts, cloud synchronization, and a clean, modern UI.